microsoft/mu_feature_config/SetupDataPkg/Docs/Overview/Overview.md

 flexibility to design and optimize configuration per platform usage.
 - [Configuration editor](../../../Common/MU_CONF_APPS/SetupDataPkg/Tools/ConfigEditor.py) is authored in Python which is host platform architecture independent and easy to update per proprietary requirements per projects need.
-- The configuration is driven by YAML file, which can be designed per platform usage.
+- The configuration is driven by YAML and XML files, which can be designed per platform usage.
 Per YAML specification, please reference to Configuration YAML Spec in [References](#reference-documents).
 - The slim bootloader framework provides data structure conversion tooling from YAML to C header files, YAML to binary data blob out of the box.
-More extensions, such as output data signing, tooling servicing, will be added during development process.
+XML extensions have been added to support additional use cases.
+More extensions, such as output data signing, tooling servicing, will be added during the development process.

 ### OS Configuration Workflow